openpathsampling/openpathsampling/docs/guides/common_setups.rst

 Transition networks for TIS
 ===========================

-As with TPS, the 2-state system is just a special case of the multiple-state approach, so we use the same network classes to create 2-state systems as multiple-state systems.
+As with TPS, the 2-state system in TIS is just a special case of the multiple-state approach, so we use the same network classes to create 2-state systems as multiple-state systems.

 .. _unidirectional-TIS: